paolosalvatori/aks-key-vault/README.md

   - Provides synchronization of Key Vault secrets into Kubernetes secrets.
   - Simplifies secret management with Kubernetes-native integration.

-Depending on your requirements and preferences, you can choose the mechanism that best fits your use case.
-Each mechanism offers unique features and benefits to securely access and manage secrets in your AKS workloads.
+Depending on your requirements and preferences, you can choose the method that best fits your use case.
+Each technology offers unique features and benefits to securely access and manage secrets in your AKS workloads.
 For more information and detailed documentation on each mechanism, refer to the provided resources in this article.